 Cerebral palsy is always caused by some type of brain damage, injury or malformation.
-These can occur in various ways, which means that there are several potential causes of cerebral palsy.
-For any child born with cerebral palsy, it may not be possible to determine the exact cause, though.
-One cause that can often be pinpointed is a type of abnormal development of the brain called cerebral dysgenesis that results in a brain malformation.
+One cause that can often be pinpointed is a type of abnormal development of the brain called cerebral dysgenesis.
+Cerebral dysgenesis is a kind of brain malformation.
 It is characterized by incomplete development, abnormal growth, incomplete brain division, or incomplete organization of the developing brain.
-There are known causes of cerebral dysgenesis, but also risk factors.
-Avoiding these may help to prevent it.

 What is Cerebral Dysgenesis?

-Cerebral dysgenesis is the abnormal development in the brain that occurs while a baby is still in the womb.
+Cerebral dysgenesis is the abnormal development of the brain that occurs while a baby is still in the womb.
 Unlike other causes of cerebral palsy, this does not result from a brain injury, such as asphyxia or traumatic physical injury.
-It is an actual malformation of the brain; in other words the brain does not develop and grow the way it is supposed to.
+It is an actual malformation of the brain; in other words, the brain does not develop and grow the way it is supposed to.

 Diagnosing Cerebral Dysgenesis

 Depending on how severe the malformation is in a child’s brain when he or she is born, the symptoms and signs may be mild and barely detectable, moderate, or severe and obvious.
 If a brain malformation is suspected, doctors can use imaging scans, like MRIs, ultrasounds, and CT scans to image the brain after birth and find out if the brain is malformed.

 There are also now genetic and chromosome tests that can determine if a baby has been born with cerebral dysgenesis caused by a genetic mutation or a chromosomal abnormality.

 Symptoms and Signs of Cerebral Dysgenesis